jbferet/prospect/paper/paper.md

 is set to 0.
 Figure \ref{fig:LOP} compares simulated leaf optical properties.
-Here, the differences between PROSPECT-D and PROSPECT-PRO are mainly driven by the difference set for the `N` structure parameter.
+Here, the differences between PROSPECT-D and PROSPECT-PRO are mainly driven by the different value set for the `N` structure parameter.

 ```r
 # Load prospect package